ps2alerts/aggregator/README.md

 ### `/src/bootstrap.ts`

-This is where the IoC container is instantiated and told to load the modules via the Kernel, to return to `index.ts`
+This is where we instantiate the IoC container and load the Kernel modules.`

 ### `/src/index.ts`